User Tools

 • Adjust the chart for the image frame to automatically zoom and center when a frame is send.
 When unchecked the chart is not modified.

-• Mark every astrometry result when checked a mark is set on the chart every time an image is plate solved.
+• Update chart with every astrometry result when checked a mark is set on the chart every time an image is plate solved.

 Weather station